Serdica: History

 The city expanded again, as public baths, administrative and cult buildings, a civic basilica and a large theatre, were built.
 When Emperor Diocletian divided the province of Dacia into Dacia Ripensis (on the banks of the Danube) and Dacia Mediterranea, Serdica became the capital of the latter.

 Roman emperors Aurelian (215–275) and Galerius (260–311) were born in Serdica.

+Antoninianus of Aurelian minted in Serdica in 274 A.D.

 In 268 a Gothic raid ravaged and burned parts of the city including the theatre which was abandoned.

 The city continued to expand and became a significant political and economical centre, more so as it became one of the first Roman cities where Christianity was recognised as an official religion.
 The Edict of Serdica, an Edict of Toleration, was issued in 311 in Serdica by the Roman emperor Galerius, officially ending the Diocletianic persecution of Christianity.
 The Edict implicitly granted Christianity the status of "religio licita", a worship recognized and accepted by the Roman Empire.
 It was the first edict legalising Christianity, preceding the Edict of Milan by two years.
 Moreover, in the Edict of Milan, only one sentence was dropped: “Ne quid contra disciplinam agent.”
 So the Edict of Milan preached unconditional religious tolerance where the Edict of Serdica stated a conditional tolerance (meaning of disciplinam here is: unless they, the christians, disturb the good or social order of the State).

 Serdica was the capital of the Diocese of Dacia (337-602).

 The amphitheatre of Serdica was built over the remains of the theatre under Diocletian (284–305) and later under Constantine the Great (306–337).

 For Constantine the Great it was 'Sardica mea Roma est' (Serdica is my Rome).
 He considered making Serdica the capital of the Byzantine Empire instead of Constantinople.

 The Tetrarchs' and Constantine's efforts to secure a large supply network for the Danube army by building a large number of horrea in the late 3rd and early 4th centuries appears to have included Serdica as a principal gathering base due to the 8 horrea discovered by excavation.

 In 343, the Council of Sardica was held in a church located where the current 6th century Church of Saint Sofia was later built.

 The city was destroyed by the Huns in 447.
 It was rebuilt by Byzantine Emperor Justinian in the 6th century and was renamed Triaditsa.

 The city's name was later used for the Diocese of Sardica.